almostengr/almostengrwebsite/docs/events.md

 # Events

-List of upcoming and past events and presentations
+List of upcoming and past events and presentations that I will be presenting at or hosting.

  * [2020.03.06 - Linux Training Session, April 2020 (events)](/events/2020.03.06-linux-training-session-april-2020)